duoduo-88/S2P-XInput-Lite/README.md

 ## Notes

-- Gyro or stick calibration should be performed from the GUI by following its on-screen instructions.
+- Perform stick calibration from the GUI by following its on-screen instructions.
+After each connection, keep the controller still for about 0.5 seconds; gyro output begins after at least 16 stable samples and zero-bias sampling continues up to 64 samples.
-- Save mapping changes before testing them; a running connection applies the saved settings automatically.
+- Save or apply mapping changes before testing them; invalid or damaged mapping data is reported and is not silently applied.
 - Set both LF and HF vibration strength to zero to disable vibration.
 - The default HD Rumble 2 commands are LF `225` and HF `481`; connection and Pin feedback use the same two-pulse pattern on every transport.
 - ESP32 firmware flashing requires reconnecting or restarting the ESP32-S3 afterward.